mxber2022/hack24/README.md

 ## Introduction

-**BetBazaar** is a prediction market based on a pari-mutuel algorithm, designed to provide a fair and transparent betting environment.
+**VERIDICT** is a prediction market based on a pari-mutuel algorithm, designed to provide a fair and transparent betting environment.
 The platform is set to transform the prediction market industry with its innovative approach.

 - **Name:** MX
-- **Date:** 11.Aug 2024
+- **Date:** 20.Aug 2024
 - **Goal:** Revolutionizing the Prediction Market

 ## How Pari-Mutuel Algorithm Works